Designing and Constructing Raised Garden Beds in a Growing Dome Greenhouse

 Rot-resistant lumber like redwood and cedar are great options for building raised garden beds.
 When using non-moisture resistant lumber or pressure-treated lumber, it is a good choice to line your beds with galvanized sheet metal or aluminum.
 The outer bed wall should already be lined with the metal flashing in your Growing Dome Greenhouse kit.

 Of course, the costs for your raised bed materials will largely depend on what materials you choose.
-But for planning and budgeting purposes, here are some rough estimates.
+For planning and budgeting purposes, here are some rough estimates.

 |Raised Bed Estimates||$440||$550||$880||$1,100||$1,650||$2,750|